Poultry News

 Facebook Twitter LinkedIn Email

-Avara Foods says strong consumer demand and tighter welfare standards are reshaping the future of British chicken production, as outlined in its 2026 ‘For Good’ Responsible Business Report.
+Avara Foods says strong consumer demand and higher welfare standards are reshaping British chicken production, in its 2026 ‘For Good’ Responsible Business Report.

 Chicken remains the UK’s fastest-growing meat, with nearly 85% of households buying fresh product.
 But Avara warns that domestic supply is struggling to keep pace, with only 40% of demand growth met by UK production since 2000, raising concerns over increasing reliance on imports.

-For poultry farmers, the company’s most significant move is a full transition to lower stocking densities across its broiler supply chain.
-All farms now operate at 30kg/m²—well below UK and Red Tractor limits.
-Early results show marked welfare gains, including a 45% drop in footpad dermatitis and a 54% reduction in hock burn.
+The company has completed its full transition to lower stocking densities across its broiler supply chain.
+All farms now operate at 30kg/m² – well below UK and Red Tractor limits.
+Early results show marked welfare gains, including a 45% drop in footpad dermatitis and a 54% reduction in hock burn, the company said.

-Moreover, the benefits extend beyond just the birds, with Neilson adding, “The early feedback from farmers has also been positive, noting they have more time and space on farm, making it easier to review flock health and manage their birds”.
+The benefits extend beyond just the birds, Neilson said: “The early feedback from farmers has also been positive, noting they have more time and space on farm, making it easier to review flock health and manage their birds.”

 Farmers are also seeing practical benefits.
 Lower densities have improved litter management and reduced feed use per bird, cutting carbon emissions while giving stockmen more time to monitor flock health.